BartoszBartniczak/EventSourcing-Example/README.md

 2. We want to know what products users searched for and found none.

 ### TODO
-1. Seperate the modules:
-    3. JMSSerializer
+1. DI Container
-    4. DBAL
+1. DBAL
-    5. Example
-3. Behat tests
-4. Integrity tests
+2. DDD

 ### Tests